cdutboy928/notes/wifi_hacking/wifi_hacking.md

 #### 破解 WinZip压缩文件密码hash:
 `hashcat --force -m 13600 hash.txt -a 3 ?d?d?d?d?d?d`
 ### Rule-based Attack
+Note: You cannot do `-a 1` with `-r` in combination.
+What I meant is more like this:`$ ./combinator.bin words.dict words.dict | ./hashcat -m -a 0 -r rules.rule`
+#### rule attacking on words which length is less than 8
+ I'm trying the WPA/WPA2 cracking, but unfortunately all the words that are less than 8 characters are getting rejected, since the minimum length of WPA passwords are 8 characters.
+ The problem is that I'm trying with a rule based attack which adds characters to the original word, so the end result is 8 characteres long, but hashcat only checkes the original word. word + rule: ^0^0^0^0 results in: "0000word" but still gets rejected.
+Not a bug, it's a feature!
+Really, you can use hashcat in --stdout mode and pipe it to another hashcat session in stdin mode.
+Then it will work.
+Something like this:
+`$ ./hashcat wordlist.txt -r rule.txt | ./hashcat -m 2500 mywpa.hccap -w 3`
 #### Description
 The rule-based attack is one of the most complicated of all the attack modes.
 The reason or this is very simple.
 The rule-based attack is like a programming language designed for password candidate generation.
 It has functions to modify, cut or extend words and has conditional operators to skip some, etc. That makes it the most flexible, accurate and efficient attack.
 #### Why not stick to regular expressions